SoftwareAG/c8y-docs/content/edge/edge-installation-bundle/prerequisites.md

 #### Incoming traffic {#incoming-traffic}

-The following ports must be enabled by default in order to accept traffic from users and devices on the internet (also see [Setting up port forwarding](/edge/setting-up-edge/#vmware-port-forwarding):
+The following ports must be enabled by default in order to accept traffic from users and devices on the internet (see [Setting up port forwarding](/edge/edge-infrastructure/#vmware-port-forwarding)):

 |Source IP|Source Port|Destination IP|Destination Port|Service
 |:---|:---|:---|:---|:---